-My instructional aims since joining the URI faculty in January 2007 have been to combine academic teaching with research and experiential learning in a clinical setting, building on my extensive clinical experience in hospital settings combined with expertise in treatment efficacy research.
+My goal as a faculty member in CMD is to combine academic teaching with research and experiential learning in a clinical setting, building on my extensive clinical experience in hospital settings combined with expertise in treatment efficacy research.
 Toward this end, I have taken on clinical responsibilities in the areas of evaluation, diagnosis and treatment of adults with neurological disorders in the clinic and conduct ongoing treatment research.
 I am responsible for a communication group for people with Parkinson disease, the LOUD Crowd, and an interdisciplinary group for adults with acquired brain injury, the Gateway Cafe and Wellness Center.
 My expertise in the area of motor speech disorders has been recognized outside of the University of Rhode Island community.
 I have been invited to give national and international lectures on translating principles of neural plasticity to the treatment of motor speech disorders nationally and internationally.
 I am pleased to be able to share this expertise with URI students.

 Spielman, J., Mahler, L., Halpern, A., Gilley, P., Klepitskaya, O., and Ramig.
 L. (2011).

-Intensive Voice Treatment (LSVTĀ®LOUD) for Parkinson's disease following Deep Brain
+Intensive Voice Treatment (LSVT LOUD) for Parkinson's disease following Deep Brain

 Stimulation of the Subthalamic Nucleus.
 Journal of Communication Disorders, 44, 688-700.